sajdoko/wordfence-api-report/README.md

 1. Ensure Wordfence is installed and activated.
 2. Upload this plugin to your `/wp-content/plugins/` directory.
 3. Activate the plugin through the WordPress admin.
-4. Go to **Settings → Wordfence API Report** to generate and copy your API key.
+4. Go to **Wordfence → API Report** to generate and copy your API key.

 ## Usage
 - **Endpoint:** `/wp-json/wordfence/v1/report`